Janice Min

-Janice Byung Min (born August 13, 1969) is an American media executive.
+Janice Min is an American media executive.
 She started her career in journalism, working at People magazine and InStyle, and was editor-in-chief at Us Weekly from 2002 to 2009.
-As an executive, she revamped entertainment industry publications The Hollywood Reporter and Billboard.
+As a co-owner, co-president, and CCO, she revamped entertainment industry publications The Hollywood Reporter and Billboard Magazine.
+In 2021, she became the chief executive officer, editor-in-chief, and co-owner of Ankler Media.

+Min has won an Emmy Award, was named "Editor of the Year" by Adweek, was listed on CNN's "11 Most Consequential Media and Technology Figures of 2023," and has been described as having "Oprah-esque power over celebrity culture."

+She has been a guest on Real Time with Bill Maher, Morning Joe, Power Lunch, and Newsnight, among others.

 Early life

 Janice Min, the youngest of three children, was born in Atlanta, to Nungsun Min, an IRS agent, and Hong Min, a zoology professor turned businessman.
 Her father taught at the University of Georgia and later became an executive for a medical supply company.
 Min's parents emigrated to the United States from Seoul, South Korea.

 Min grew up mostly in Littleton, Colorado, where her family moved just before she started first grade.
 She excelled in school, skipping third grade and graduating high school at age 16.
 As a child, Min was a fan of journalist Connie Chung.
 Min said her parents were "oddly permissive" of her interest in journalism for Asian-American immigrants.
 Min also had an interest in fashion, ever since she was a little girl.

 When Min was 13, she lied about her age, saying she was 14, to get a job at McDonald's.
 In middle school and at Heritage High School, she contributed to the schools' student newspapers.
 Min worked at a clothing store in a local mall, became a cashier at Target, and sold cosmetics at Foley's during a summer break in college.
 She interned one summer at MacNeil/Lehrer NewsHour.

 Min moved to New York City to attend Columbia University when she was 16.
 There she met her future husband, Peter Sheehy, and graduated in 1990 with a degree in history.
 She also obtained a master's degree in journalism from the same university.